generalized-intelligence/GAAS/software/README.md

 The primary goal of the software is to provide an easy-to-use default configuration, which can also be altered for more advanced demands.

 Considering the potential complication caused by compatibility of various hardware, the supported sensors are stereo cameras.
-Proximity sensors (RGBD cameras and LiDAR) are not being considered.
+Proximity sensors (RGBD cameras and LiDAR) are not being considered for now.

 The software contains the following modules: